 What to Serve with Deviled Egg Dip

-This dip pairs really well with:
+This dip pairs well with:

 - Crackers